top of page

 2. Add a few drops of the liquid dish soap to the jar - do not mix it

-3. Set out the trap and wait for it to do it's work
+3. Set out the trap and wait for it to do its work

 Before you know it, the jar will be filled with drowned fruit flies.
 If needed, simply empty the jar and repeat the process.